You're reading docs for Nextly Alpha. APIs may change between releases.

 Supabase Storage

-Supabase Storage is S3-compatible.
+Supabase Storage exposes an S3-compatible endpoint.
 No separate adapter needed:

 s3Storage({